-High school educators are often the first stop an undocumented student makes when trying to find out college information, especially how they will pay for it.
-Research shows that 70% of families and students say their first resource for financial aid information is the school counselor.
+High school educators are often the first stop an undocumented student makes when finding college information, especially how they will pay for it.
+Research shows that 70% of families and students say the school counselor is their first resource for financial aid information.

-Frequently, the student might have just learned about their status, and their counselor might have been one of the first people they have confided in.
-They may be confused about their future and wondering if all their hard work in high school was a wasted effort.
+Frequently, students might have just learned about their status, and their counselor might have been one of the first people they confided in.
+They may be confused about their future and wonder if all their hard work in high school was a wasted effort.
 Fortunately, undocumented Washingtonians who have lived in Washington for a year may qualify for in-state tuition and money for college and apprenticeships.